"- Why should I change? My personality does not vary according to my residence."

 - We’re finished, said Ryad, his eyes fixed on the control panel.

-But the main needle stabilised on 90 degrees, and the alarm signals stopped flashing.
+But when it reached 90 degrees, the main needle stabilised, and the alarm signals stopped flashing.

 - Our shuttle seems auto-guided, noticed Alym.

-This question, somewhat premature, relaxed the atmosphere.
-The two astronauts looked at each other, and a burst of laughter began to fill their chest, up to then constricted by anguish.
+This question, although somewhat premature, relaxed the atmosphere.
+The two astronauts looked at each other, and burst out laughing, a pleasant release when their chest up to now had been tight with anguish.

-Soon, a large purple planet appeared on Faiza 7’s front screen.
+Soon, a large planet, mauve in colour, appeared on Faiza 7’s front screen.
 A surprise whistle escaped Ryad.
-His companion hurried to switch the system’s powerful cameras on.
+His companion hurried to switch on the system’s powerful cameras.

-- Photo souvenirs for my wife, he said with a cheeky wink.
-Ryad pulled a skeptic face:
+- A photo souvenir for my wife, he said with a cheeky wink.

 - You are very optimistic, to hope to see her again.